caylent/omnilake-extensions/README.md

 We welcome contributions!

 If you found a bug or want to submit a PR, this repository follows the same [contributing rules](https://github.com/caylent/omnilake/blob/main/CONTRIBUTING) as OmniLake's.

+You can find instructions on how to organize your extensions in the [/extensions/README.md](/extensions/README.md) file